Chairs, centres and research groups

 Station de biologie des Laurentides

-The Station, located in St-Hippolyte, in the lower Laurentians, is a university research and training centre for developing future leaders in ecological and environmental science.
+Located in St-Hyppolyte, in the Lower Laurentians, the Station de biologie des Laurentides (SBL) is a university research and training centre for the development of future leaders in ecological and environmental sciences.

-A true natural laboratory in a protected setting, the Station attracts students and researchers eager to learn more about aquatic and terrestrial life.
-It is also a leader in the study of sustainable development.
+A true natural laboratory in a protected environment, the Station attracts students and researchers curious to learn more about terrestrial and aquatic environments.
+The Station is also a benchmark for sustainable development.

 Group for Interuniversity Research in Limnology and Aquatic Environment (GRIL)